What is your Goal, Vision or Dream?

 Fear of failure, making a mistake or getting it wrong

-You are a perfectionist and this creates too high standards to stop you starting
+You are a perfectionist and this creates very high self-standards to stop you starting

 Procrastination can be good or bad as it does serve you….

-An interesting concept I have discovered with my clients is that they procrastinate more around September or just as Autumn starts to creep in.
-I see not just a primal ancestry tendency here but also a pattern in my world of Ayurveda :
+An interesting concept I have discovered with my clients is that they procrastinate more around September or as Autumn starts to creep in.
+This is a primal ancestry influence but also a pattern in my world of Ayurveda.

-If the seasons fall into place as the weather should permit, this will mark the beginning of Autumn.
+If the seasons fall into place when the weather changes, September will mark the beginning of Autumn.
 It would be wiser and kinder to yourself to review your routines and clear down for Winter at this time.
 Your body and mind need to adjust so try not to make big plans.
 Otherwise, your body WILL fight you, causing a natural tendency to procrastinate.
-Your body wants you to take it easy for the first few weeks of September to allow a natural transition.
-This is when the weather becomes cooler and drier and this will, undoubtedly, affect different dosha energies of the body:
+Your body wants you to take it easy for the first few weeks of September to allow a natural seasonal change and transition.
+This is when the weather becomes cooler and drier and this will, undoubtedly, affect different dosha energies of the body.
+Setting small, achievable goals at this time of year will be a great start to any health or life change plan.
+(Remember; life changes can take months and even years, so decide now what you want and this time next year you will be rewarded)

-- The next person by now, may feel just “burned out” and have achieved ‘loads’ but had to overwork to get there (Pitta dominance and imbalance).
+- Another person may feel “burned out” from pushing through a hot summer and have achieved ‘loads’ but had to overwork and ‘overheat’ to get there (Pitta dominance and imbalance).
 You will be the type that nearly always gets things done and admits to being “obsessed” with work.
-People “wonder how you do it” but it is often at the sacrifice of your family or health.
-You will be the one who drinks too much to relax and eventually suffers liver or heart problems from extreme stress.
-However, September can be a good time for the “Pitta” constitutions to turn their drive into change and cool relief from the hot summer.
-They may decide to book up a competitive sporting event or review their exercise plans or you could be the one to book your holiday before everyone else does.
-Take it easy in September and do not overdo it – gentle runs, cycling or swimming will benefit Pitta greatly this time of year.
+However, “Pitta” welcomes Autumn and is ready to make changes and with a cool relief from the hot summer.
+You may decide to book up a competitive sporting event or enjoy their exercise plans more.
+You may be ready to book your holiday now before everyone else does.
+Get active in September to release your energy and get into your next project – gentle runs, cycling or quick energetic walks or swims will benefit Pitta types this time of year.

 - If you are generally the ‘type’ that has no pressure or sense of urgency to you, others may call you lazy or ‘too laid back’, then the Kapha dominance and body type may be at work here.
-However, early Autumn is a great time of year for Kaphas to make plans and changes AND start implementing them now in small doses.
-Using this energy wisely will be key for Kaphas to keep a clear head and set some goals before the hibernation and weight gain of winter sets in.
-Contact me if you need help with balancing your weight over the winter period.
+However, early Autumn is a great time of year for Kaphas to make plans and changes AND start implementing them NOW, especially weight-loss motivation.
+Using this time of year wisely will be key for Kaphas to keep a clear head and set some goals before the hibernation-mode and weight gain of winter sets in.
+Contact me if you need help with balancing your weight over the autumn/winter period or want to start losing what you have put on over summer (especially during lockdown).

 September is a wonderful time of year for review and renewal.
-Many people set goals in January (the worst time of year to plan or commit to anything) and some people tend to join the gym in September and October (unknown to them that they are in the Vata time of year so will not keep it up as February and March is too cold for them!.
+Many people set goals in January (the worst time of year to plan or commit to anything).
 Other people (Pittas and Kaphas primarily) go back to their ‘health regimes’ and massages after summer as their bodies intuitively know that they need some extra care.

-Health Note: Your body is trying to build a layer of insulation to help it through the colder months, so accept this.
-Procrastination will be normal at this time so it will be fine to let it go and do not overplan your schedule.
+Health Note: Procrastination will be normal at this time so it will be fine to let it go and do not overplan your schedule.
 In addition, your immunity needs more careful attention around this time of year.
-Consider doing a gentle body cleanse and having an enema or colonic hydrotherapy to remove any parasites that build up in the body during the hot months of summer.
-Drinking herbal teas and warm liquids as opposed to cool or cold will be better for all body types (you will notice this automatically as many people are more dehydrated in the Autumn and Winder months as they drink more alcohol and less water!).
+Consider checking your toxicity levels first to remove any build up of toxins (ama) from the the summer.
+Drinking herbal teas and warm liquids as opposed to cool or cold will be better for all body types and start to cut down on the salads.

-Be careful you do not take long to make a decision like this but once you get your timing right, it can be a great move forward for you.
+Be careful you do not take long to make a decision like this but once you get your timing right, it can be great motivation for you.
+If you are stuck with this particular area, give me a call and I can offer some FREE inpartial advice to help you define your own next steps – details below and happy to help.

 Results of Procrastination

-So, excluding the change in seasons, and strategic procrastination and just being burnt out, you have something on your mind that you want to deal with soon.
-This can be anything from a difficult conversation to getting a new wardrobe or a time-consuming work project, planning a divorce or climbing Everest….!
+Excluding the change in seasons, strategic procrastination and just being burnt out, you have something on your mind that you want to deal with soon.
+This could be anything from a difficult conversation to changing your image or wardrobe of clothes or a time-consuming work project, planning a divorce, a birthday, wedding, moving to a new area, meeting new friends OR climbing everest ….!

 Time Management Process (to help yourself)

-There are very simple but effective methods to put in place to help you manage your time better and stop procrastinating.
-I will include an in-depth guide on this as part 2 of the procrastination blog.
-In the meantime, here are some general pointers to get you started:
+There are very simple but effective methods to put in place to help you manage your time better and feel more motivated.
+Here are some general pointers to get you started:

 - Set a one-word THEME FOR THE YEAR and write it down at the front of your notepad.
-For example, this year my theme was FUN, last year it was BUSINESS.
-This coming year is SOCIAL and another year was DECLUTTER.
+For example, last year my theme was FUN, this year it is SOCIAL.
+Next year it is BUSINESS.
+Another year it was DECLUTTER.
 Make up your own and attract it.
-IT WILL HAPPEN.
+IT WILL HAPPEN

-- You can have as many projects as you want but then decide which one or 2 you are going to work on next.
+- You can have as many projects as you want, but then decide which one or two you are going to work on

 - What have you got on in your diary that needs preparation or travel etc?